best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 [The Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government) tells us that quality assurance of our analysis should be proportional to the complexity and business risk of the analysis.
 This means that both internal and external peer review may be required to adequately assure your analysis.
 Particularly if your analysis uses novel or complex techniques, where comparison with other analyses cannot be used to challenge your results, or if the analysis is business critical.

-Most analysis stems from some form of customer engagement.
-Throughout design, implementation and review of analysis we must continue to assess whether our analysis is fit for purpose: Does it meet the needs of the customer?
-Your project should document the scope of your analysis and any requirements, to make this assessment as easy as possible.
-Regular contact with customers helps to keep these requirements up to date.
-Additional documentation that supports the auditability of your analysis includes assumption logs, technical reports describing the analysis and documentation on any verification or validation that has already been carried out.
+## Focus reviews on code quality

+Our [](checklists.md) provide a comprehensive list of good practices that reviewers can look for.
+Many of these criteria look at the project as a whole, but your review should be tailored to the quality assurance criteria that the project is trying to meet and the scale of the review.

+Reviewing is centered around conversations - asking yourself and the reviewer questions.
+While reviewing changes to analytical code, example questions might be:

+1. Can I easily understand what the code does?
+    * Is the code sufficiently documented for me to understand it?
+    * Is there duplication in the code that could be simplified by refactoring into functions and classes?
+    * Are functions and class methods simple, using few parameters?

 As we discussed in [](readable_code.md), good quality code is easier to read, understand and maintain.
 Peer review improves the quality of our code through the constructive challenges from the reviewer.
-A reviewer might do this by suggesting alternative ways to represent your analysis or they may ask questions to check the reasons behind decisions in your coding approach and analysis as a whole.
+As a reviewer you might do this by suggesting alternative ways to represent the analysis or by asking about decisions that have been made in the approach to the analysis.

-Moreover, effective peer review requires and, therefore, enforces reproducibility.
-A key aspect of review is checking that the same results are acquired when running your code with the same input data.
-Assurance that your analysis can be reproduced increases the trust in your results.

 Another benefit, particularly of internal review, is knowledge transfer.
 Both the reviewer and reviewee are exposed to new ideas.
 The reviewer must gain a low-level understanding of what the code is doing, in order to validate that it works as expected.
 This may provide your team members with the understanding required to use and maintain your code in the future.

+2. Is the required functionality tested sufficiently?

+If there are not tests for each part of the code, then we can't be sure that it works as expected.
+As a reviewer, you should ask whether the amount of testing is proportionate given the risk to the analysis if the code does not work.

+3. How easy will it be to alter this code when requirements change?
+    * Are high level parameters kept in dedicated configuration files?
+    * Or would somebody need to work their way through the code with lots of manual edits to reconfigure for a new run?

+Most analysis stems from some form of customer engagement.
+Throughout design, implementation and review of analysis we must continue to assess whether our analysis is fit for purpose: Does it meet the needs of the customer?
+A project should document the scope of your analysis and any requirements, to make this assessment as easy as possible.
+Additional documentation that supports the auditability of your analysis includes assumption logs, technical reports describing the analysis and documentation on any verification or validation that has already been carried out.

+4. Can I generate the same outputs that the analysis claims to produce?
+    * Have dependencies been sufficiently documented?
+    * Is the code version, input data version and configuration recorded?

+A key aspect of review is checking that the same results are acquired when running your code with the same input data.
+Assurance that  analysis can be reproduced increases the trust in the results.

+Note that each of these example questions focuses on important quality assurance practices in the code, rather than minor issues like code layout and style.

 ## Give practical feedback

 Feedback should be practical and constructive.
 For example, you should suggest an improvement or alternative that the developer may consider and learn from.
-You should avoid making feedback personal.
+Although it may be necessary to highlight specific examples, you should avoid making feedback personal.

 The CEDAR feedback model can be a useful framework for structuring review comments.
 This model breaks review down into five sections:
 1. Context - describe the issue and the potential impact.